- 01 Jan 2025

 • The tenants constantly complain about their previous property manager or tenancy.

-Valenti also urges property managers to better utilise TICA, Australia's largest tenancy database, by using it to find information on tenants who disingenuously claim to be living with family, friends, or private landlords.
+Valenti also urges property managers to utilise TICA, Australia's largest tenancy database, by using it to find information on tenants who disingenuously claim to be living with family, friends, or private landlords.

 "We have caught out so many liars in this way," she says.